GabrielMalta/Komoot-Heatmap/README.md

     2. Run `$ python3 -m http.server 8080`
     3. Go to http://0.0.0.0:8080/webpage_leaflet/ on your browser

-If you would prefer to download your tours manually, just place them in the "gpx" folder and skip steps 1 and 2.

-gpx2leaflet.py has not been tested with gpx from other apps, but should work.
+If you would prefer to download your tours manually (or possibly from a service other than Komoot), just place them in the "gpx" folder and skip steps 1 and 2. gpx2leaflet.py has not been tested with gpx from other apps, but should work.

 ## TO DO